NPDESTracker

 Records split across tools, then March arrives.

-Most small Phase II programs do the work all year and rebuild the annual report from spreadsheets, PDFs, email, and shared drives.
+Most Phase II programs do the work all year and rebuild the annual report from spreadsheets, PDFs, email, and shared drives.
 The work was real.
 Reassembling it into a permit-aligned annual report is the part that breaks every year.

-A typical small-program stack
+A typical pre-platform stack

 • A spreadsheet for inspection counts